khainhero/VideoCompress/README.md

+# goals of this fork

+To make iOS and Android more campitable in terms of compression of video.

+For example: Making sure the quality presets have the same output in terms of aspect ratio and resolution.

+Make sure videos compressed on iOS can be played without error on Android and vice versa

+Ultimate goal is to find the balance of encoding speed, output file size and optimal output video quality.

 # video_compress

 Compress videos, remove audio, manipulate thumbnails, and make your video compatible with all platforms through this lightweight and efficient library.